-When the body detects a foreign substance, it triggers the immune system to produce antibodies which fight off the foreign substances.
+When the body detects a foreign substance, it triggers the immune system to produce antibodies that fight off foreign substances.
 This is called an allergic reaction.
 Allergies occur as a result of our immune system reacting to foreign species.
 Examples of these foreign substances are pollen grains from flowers, bee venom, dust mites, food substances, furs from pets, etc.

 When you have allergies, antibodies are produced by your immune system to fight off these allergies.
 The immune system usually produces antibodies that are specific to particular allergens (foreign substances).

 Allergic reactions could be mild or severe.
 Severe allergic reactions may lead to death if care is not taken.
 Different symptoms show up during allergic reactions.
 They include inflammation of the nasal passages, skin, sinuses, anaphylaxis.
 Allergies may also display other symptoms similar to everyday illnesses such as Hay fever — which is also known as allergic rhinitis.
-This can cause incessant sneezing itchy eyes, nose or mouth.
-It also causes the eyes to become red, watery and swollen (conjunctivitis) as well as a runny nose.
+This can cause incessant sneezing itchy eyes, nose, or mouth.
+It also causes the eyes to become red, watery, and swollen (conjunctivitis) as well as a runny nose.

 Food allergies, on the other hand, can lead to life-threatening situations such as anaphylaxis.
 It could also cause a tingling sensation of the mouth, swelling of the lips, face or throat.

 An allergy which is a result of insect stings can cause the part where stinging occurred to swell (edema).
 It can also cause itching, cough, chest tightness, wheezing, shortness of breath, and anaphylaxis.
 Atopic dermatitis which is also called eczema is an allergic skin condition that causes itching, reddening, flaking, and peeling of the skin.

 Why our bodies react to allergies the way they do